bigchaindb/bigchaindb/docs/server/source/appendices/run-with-docker.md

 ### Run the backend database
 From v0.9 onwards, you can run either RethinkDB or MongoDB.

-We use the virtual interface created by the docker daemon to allow communication between the BigchainDB and database containers.
+We use the virtual interface created by the Docker daemon to allow communication between the BigchainDB and database containers.
 It has an IP address of 172.17.0.1 by default.